redhottensors/FARAMIR/README.md

 ### What are AdaptiveSigmoid and ChannelNorm?
 Where can I find the papers?
 ``AdaptiveSigmoid`` is a parameterized drop-in replacement for SiLU activation that @RedHotTensors has been developing.
-Its use results in a small but noticible improvment in model performance which exceeds that of an equivilent number of linear parameters.
+Its use results in a small but consistent improvement in model performance which exceeds that of an equivalent number of linear parameters.

 ``ChannelNorm`` reduces initial loss by normalizing the features of the component models to the same scale.
 It also acts to forestall collapse of the SigLIP backbone.